vradarserver/vrs/VirtualRadar.WinForms/PortableBinding/_README.txt

 a bunch of binders, all based on ValueBinder.
 ValueBinder assumes that the model implements INotifyPropertyChanged.
 The binders based on it are:
     CheckBoxBoolBinder
+    FileNameStringBinder
+    FolderStringBinder
     NumericIntBinder
+    NumericDoubleBinder
     TextBoxStringBinder

+For "one model property <-> one value from a list of value" property cases there is a ValueFromListBinder, from which a bunch of control binder derive:
+    ComboBoxBinder          <-- list can be anything, defaults to simple value ComboBoxValueBinder     <-- list contains simple values; ints, strings etc.
+    ComboBoxEnumBinder      <-- list built automatically from enum values